Vinnie Who

 Niels Bagge Hansen (better known by the stage name Vinnie Who; born 1 November 1987) is a Danish indie pop and disco singer and songwriter.
-Who has released three albums, and is currently signed to EMI Denmark.
+Who has released three albums, and is currently signed to his independent record label Initiated Records.
 An androgynous male singer, he sings in a distinctive high-pitched feminine voice.

 Awards and nominations

 In 2011, Vinnie Who was nominated for three Danish Music Awards, namely for "best Male Danish Artist", "Best Newcomer" and "Best Danish Album of the Year" for his Then I Met You album.